An introduction to quantitative and qualitative demand forecasting models

 Demand forecasting models

-Whether you’re a manufacturer, wholesaler or retailer, forecasting future demand or customer orders is the logical starting point of all business planning activity including inventory purchasing.
-Therefore it’s important to choose the right demand forecasting models to aid management decision-making.
+Whether you’re a manufacturer, wholesaler, or retailer, forecasting future demand or customer orders is the logical starting point of all business planning activity, including inventory purchasing.
+Therefore, choosing the right demand forecasting models to aid management decision-making is essential.

 Types of inventory forecasting models

-There are two top level inventory demand forecasting models to consider when calculating demand: the quantitative forecasting model and qualitative forecasting model.
-In general, qualitative forecasting is based on subjective opinions and insights, whereas quantitative forecasting is more focused on using historical demand data in statistical calculations to predict the future.
+There are two top-level inventory demand forecasting models to consider when calculating demand: the quantitative forecasting model and the qualitative forecasting model.
+Qualitative forecasting is generally based on subjective opinions, market research, and insights, whereas quantitative forecasting uses previous demand data or historical sales data in statistical calculations to predict the future.

 Quantitative forecasting

 Quantitative forecasting takes historical demand data and combines it with mathematical formulas to determine future performance.
-For this reason it is also often called statistical demand forecasting.
-Data sets can go back decades, can be run for the last calendar year, or can be based on the previous few weeks’ consumption.
+For this reason, it is also often called statistical demand forecasting.
+Data sets can go back decades, be run for the last calendar year, or be based on the previous few weeks’ consumption.

-Quantitative forecasting models take into account factors such as demand trends and seasonality to help make the predictions more accurate.
-They rely on having sufficient, good quality data about the past to make a reasonable assessment about the future.
+Quantitative forecasting models consider factors such as demand trends and seasonality to help make the predictions more accurate.
+They rely on having sufficient, good-quality data about the past to assess the future reasonably.

-The first drawback of moving average forecasting is that it gives equal weight to each period.
-Secondly, it only considers data during the chosen period.
+Moving average forecasting has two drawbacks: it gives equal weight to each period and only considers data during the chosen period.

 Exponential smoothing: This more advanced approach overcomes the problems above.
 Exponential smoothing looks at the actual demand of the current period and the forecast previously made for the current period.
-These observations are exponentially weighted to decrease over time to produce a forecast for the upcoming period.
+These observations are exponentially weighted to decrease over time to forecast the upcoming period.

-Statistical forecasting using only historic consumption data works well if you sell or produce the same amount of each item in every period.
-But if sales/usage fluctuates over a couple of periods, then you’re going to suffer with inaccurate forecasts that lead to either stock-outs or excess inventory.
+Statistical forecasting using only historical consumption data works well if you sell or produce the same amount of each item in every period.
+If sales/usage fluctuates over a couple of periods, you will suffer from inaccurate forecasts that lead to either stock-outs or excess inventory.

 Qualitative forecasting

-Qualitative forecasting models are based on opinions, past experience and, sometimes, best guesses.
+Qualitative forecasting models are based on opinions, market research, experience, and – sometimes – best guesses.

 With qualitative demand forecasting, predictions are based on expert knowledge of how the market works.
-These insights could come from one person or multiple people both internally and externally to the business.
+These insights could come from one person or multiple people internally or externally to the business.

-Delphi approach: this involves crafting a questionnaire and sending it out to relevant experts (like customers and suppliers) who complete it.
-The results are analyzed and returned, anonymously, to the participants, who get to reconsider their original responses in light of other views and opinions, until a final consensus is found.
+Delphi approach (Delphi method): this involves crafting a questionnaire and sending it out to relevant experts (like customers and suppliers) who complete it.
+The results are analyzed and returned anonymously to the participants, who get to reconsider their original responses in light of other views and opinions until a final consensus is found.
 This more formal approach helps reduce influences from face-to-face meetings but could still include inherent bias from the experts chosen.

 Scenario planning: this can be used to deal with situations with greater uncertainty or longer-range forecasts.
-A panel of experts is asked to devise a range of future scenarios, likely outcomes and plans to ensure the most desirable one is achieved.
-For example, predicting the impact of a new sales promotion, estimating the effect a new technology may have on the marketplace or considering the influence of social trends on future buying habits.
+A panel of experts is asked to devise a range of future scenarios, likely outcomes, and plans to achieve the most desirable outcome.
+For example, predicting the impact of a new sales promotion, estimating the effect a new technology may have on the marketplace, or considering the influence of social trends on future buying habits.

 Which demand forecasting model is best?

-If you find inventory forecasting a challenge, contact the EazyStock team today.
-Our demand forecasting software gives you advanced inventory management capabilities that you can use to improve the day-to-day running of your business – fast.
+If you find inventory forecasting challenging, contact the EazyStock team today.
+Our artificial-intelligence-powered demand forecasting software uses machine learning to give you advanced demand forecasting capabilities to enhance your day-to-day business operations quickly.

 A close-up of a laptop with the screen showing a bar chart with orange bars, with a blue line chart over the top.
 The orange block shows an increasing trend, and the blue line is around the middle of the orange block but ends above it.
 The background is two shades of orange.
 How to calculate forecast accuracy and forecast error.